-19 Thomas Beddoes to Joseph Black, 24 December 1793, Black Correspondence, 2: 724 (note 10).
+Thomas Beddoes to Joseph Black, 24 December 1793, Black Correspondence, vol. 2, p.
+724 (see note 10).

-20 Thomas Beddoes to unidentified correspondent, mid-January 1794, in Stock, Beddoes, pp.100-1 (note 6).
+Thomas Beddoes to unidentified correspondent, mid-January 1794, in Stock, Beddoes, pp. 100-1 (see note 6).
 Thomas Beddoes to Thomas Wedgwood, mid-March 1794, WM MS MC 35.
 This letter is dated on the basis that Beddoes mentioned that he was about to go to Ireland.

-21 Thomas Beddoes, A proposal towards the improvement of Medicine (Bristol: np, 1794).
+Thomas Beddoes, A proposal towards the improvement of Medicine (Bristol: np.
+1794).

-Wedgwood (1771-1805) and Erasmus Darwin (1731-1802), undertook a public fundraising campaign.
-In the end around 200 donors subscribed just over £2000, significantly below the minimum sum that Beddoes believed necessary.22 Nearly a third of this money came from just nineteen donations greater than £20 (mostly from members of the Devonshire circle including seven aristocrats).
+believed necessary.
+Nearly a third of this money came from just nineteen donations greater than £20 (mostly from members of the Devonshire circle including seven aristocrats).
 Additionally, Wedgwood gifted £500 and Beddoes's deceased patient William Lambton (1764-1797) bequeathed £300.
 The reason why the general public appeal failed to raise the required amount, thus forcing Beddoes to rely heavily on his wealthy and aristocratic supporters, was due to his radical political views, which told against him.
-For example, despite her best efforts, Devonshire (who disliked Beddoes's politics) could not, crucially, obtain the support of the President of the Royal Society of London, Joseph Banks (1743-1820).23 He regarded Beddoes's opposition "to the present arrangement of the order of Society in this Country" as disqualifying him from support.24 Even Beddoes's strong supporters became frustrated with him; James Watt Sr told him that his political activities "will do more hurt to Pneumatics than you can possibly do good to the nation - amend your ways."25
+For example, despite her best efforts, the Dutchess of Devonshire (who disliked Beddoes's politics) could not obtain the support of the President of the Royal Society of London, Joseph Banks (1743-1820).
+He regarded Beddoes's opposition "to the present arrangement of the order of Society in this Country" as disqualifying him from support.
+Even Beddoes's strong supporters became frustrated with him; James Watt sr. told him that his political activities "will do more hurt to Pneumatics than you can possibly do good to the nation - amend your ways."

 During 1797 Beddoes and some subscribers became convinced that sufficient funds had been raised to ensure the practicality of imminently establishing the MPI.
-Discussions began about its possible location (some were not convinced of Bristol's appropriateness) and to search for a suitable Superintendent.26 So far as the latter was concerned, Beddoes noted in October, that despite "many applications" none were suitable which "disappointed" him.27 However, whilst staying in Penzance during the winter of 1797/8 for the sake of their health, Wedgwood and Watt's son from his second marriage, Gregory Watt (1777-1804), had formed a friendship with an apprentice apothecary, the nineteen-year-old Humphry Davy.
+Discussions began about its possible location (some were not convinced of Bristol's appropriateness) and to search for a suitable superintendent.
+So far as the latter was concerned, Beddoes noted in October, that despite "many applications" none were suitable, which "disappointed" him.
+However, whilst staying in Penzance during the winter of 1797/8 for the sake of their health, Wedgwood and Watt's son from his second marriage, Gregory Watt (1777-1804), had formed a friendship with an apprentice apothecary, the nineteen-year-old Humphry Davy.